 Biotic factors relate to all the living things in the ecosystem.
 Their presence and their biological by-products affect the composition of an ecosystem.
 Biotic factors refer to all living organisms from animals and humans, to plants, fungi, and bacteria.
 The interactions between various biotic factors are necessary for the reproduction of each species and to fulfil essential requirements like food, etc.

 Examples of Biotic Factors

 Examples of biotic resources include all the living components present in an ecosystem.
 These include producers, consumers, decomposers and detritivores.

 The term abiotic refers to all the non-living factors present in an ecosystem.
-Sunlight, water, land, all constitute the abiotic factors.
+Sunlight, water and land, all constitute the abiotic factors.

 Abiotic factors refer to all the non-living, i.e. chemical and physical factors present in the atmosphere, hydrosphere, and lithosphere.
 Sunlight, air, precipitation, minerals, and soil are some examples of abiotic factors.
 These factors have a significant impact on the survival and reproduction of species in an ecosystem.